Join the Global Breast Cancer Movement

 False Negative

-A test result that incorrectly reports that a person is disease-free when she/he actually has the disease.
+A test result that incorrectly reports a person is disease-free when she/he actually has the disease.

 False Positive